-Dianella nigra is native to New Zealand.
-At first glance it looks like a bulbous plant as it is clump forming with strap leathery leaves and insignificant flowers but the blue purple berries that follow are very attractive.
-Naturally, Dianella nigra would like to grow in wetlands.
-It is a tough plant that is drought resistant and thrives in most soils though a top dressing before the rains is beneficial.
-Propagation is fastest by dividing the plant.
-Mealy bug can be a problem.
+Dianella nigra, a native of New Zealand, is clump forming with strap leathery leaves and insignificant flowers, the blue purple berries that follow are very attractive.
+Dianella nigra is a tough plant that is drought resistant and thrives in most soil, though a top dressing before the rains is beneficial.
+Propagation is by division.
+Updated 17/9/2018

-They grow well in open ground or in pots but need to be in full shade to do well.
-They are largely dudu free.
-A yellowing of the leaves generally means the plant is hungry – top dress with a mixture of rich compost and manure or bone meal.
-Propagation is by stem cuttings.
-Lay the stem cutting, 1/2 long, buried on its side in soil with the “eyes” pointing upwards and it will start to grow.
+Dieffenbachia grows well in open ground or in pots, but needs to grow in the shade to do well.
+It is pest free.
+Yellowing of the leaves generally means that the plant is lacking in nutrients; top dress with a mixture of rich compost and manure.

-Studies of the dieffenbachia have found that there are active ingredients within the plant that could be a potential treatment for cancer.
+Recent studies have suggested active ingredients in the plant could be a potential treatment for cancer.

 Dieffenbachia Exotica alba